 Investment in a strong early childhood program is a top priority for Bellingham Public Schools, as stated in our strategic plan, The Bellingham Promise.
-With the support of Bellingham voters who approved a supplemental levy in 2010, Bellingham was out of the gate early in Washington state in moving to full-time kindergarten for all students in all elementary schools.
-This year, that effort has continued, as we learn from the experience of our teachers and students in ways that will shape programmatic decisions to ensure that all entering kindergartners can experience early and continuing success.
+With the support of Bellingham voters who approved a supplemental levy in 2010, Bellingham was out of the gate early in Washington state in moving to full-time kindergarten for all elementary school students.
+We continue to learn from the experience of our teachers and students in ways that shape programmatic decisions to ensure that all entering kindergartners can experience early and continuing success.
 We continue to build excellent preschool opportunities for Bellingham students, and to provide the necessary program leadership for our preschool offerings.
 Over time, we envision that every student in the Bellingham community will enjoy access to a high-quality preschool experience that will enable them to come to kindergarten ready to learn.
 Scroll down the page for information on:

 - Promise Kindergarten

 - Full Day Kindergarten

 - Kindergarten Registration and Open Houses

 - Washington Kindergarten Inventory of Developing Skills (WaKIDS)